-In addition to that, as this process takes place, it can increase our overall level of inflammation in the body, so that’s yet another reason why you need to be careful about how much you eat1.
+In addition, as this process takes place, it can increase our overall level of inflammation in the body, so that’s another reason why you need to be careful about how much you eat1.

-Now, as we noted earlier, fruit contains about half glucose and half fructose.
-On a normal diet plan, fruit is not really a concern.
+As we noted earlier, fruit contains about half glucose and half fructose.
+On a normal diet plan, fruit is not a concern.
 At about 5-10 grams of fructose per serving, if you eat a few servings of fruit per day, you are well within your limit of what your body can handle.

-But when all you are eating is fruit, this becomes a different story.
-If you are eating 10-20 pieces of fruit per day, now you are going to go over your limit for fructose and that can be problematic.
+But when all you eat is fruit, this becomes a different story.
+If you are eating 10-20 pieces of fruit per day, now you will go over your limit for fructose, which can be problematic.
 It is true that you really can get too much of a good thing.

 Blood Sugar Issues

-Fruit sugar is not necessarily considered a bad thing, but if you take in as much as what’s found in the fruitarian diet, it can be.
+Fruit sugar is not necessarily bad, but if you take in as much as what’s found in the fruitarian diet, it can be.

 Issues Of Too Much Fiber

-Another problem you may encounter is actually too much fiber.
+Another problem you may encounter is too much fiber.
 This is another instance where too much of a good thing is bad news.
-Consider the fact that your average serving of fruit contains about 2-6 grams of dietary fiber.
+Consider that your average serving of fruit contains about 2-6 grams of dietary fiber.

-If you eat 15 pieces of fruit a day, that could be upwards of 90 grams of fiber per day!
+Eating 15 pieces of fruit a day could be upwards of 90 grams of fiber per day!
 It doesn’t take much to realize that this could mean many trips to the bathroom in between meals.

 To make matters worse, some people also struggle to digest fruit entirely.
-So now you have all this fiber plus this issue at hand and diarrhea is very likely to result.
-In a normal situation, you could simply take a quality digestive enzyme such as MassZymes to help with the digestion of fruit, but when all you’re eating is fruit, it still may not be enough to keep you comfortable.
+So now you have all this fiber plus this issue at hand, and diarrhea is very likely to result.
+In a normal situation, you could take a quality digestive enzyme to help with the digestion of fruit, but when all you’re eating is fruit, it still may not be enough to keep you comfortable.

-But the funny thing is, as we’ll talk about in a moment, you’re already going to fall short in those nutrients because of the diet itself.
-So there’s really nothing more to worry about (this is not a good thing, however).
+But the funny thing is, as we’ll talk about in a moment, you’re already going to fall short in those nutrients because of the diet.
+So there’s nothing more to worry about (this is not a good thing, however).